RijalChirayu/RijalChirayu/README.md

-just a baddie with a computer💅
+just a boy with a computer💅